OrderN/CONQUEST-release/CONTRIBUTING.md

 roadmap](https://github.com/OrderN/CONQUEST-release/issues) can be
 seen on the [Conquest GitHub issues page](https://github.com/OrderN/CONQUEST-release/issues).
-The features and developments planned are organised through the [milestones](https://github.com/OrderN/CONQUEST-release/milestones) If you want to submit a [new issue](https://github.com/OrderN/CONQUEST-release/issues/new) please
+The features and developments planned are organised through [milestones](https://github.com/OrderN/CONQUEST-release/milestones) If you want to submit a [new issue](https://github.com/OrderN/CONQUEST-release/issues/new) please